 Chapter 13 and Chapter 7 are the two most commonly filed bankruptcy chapters.
-If you are someone who is considering declaring bankruptcy, is it important that you have the guidance of a bankruptcy attorney to ensure you are applying for the correct chapter.
+If you are someone who is considering declaring bankruptcy, is it important that you have the guidance of an attorney to ensure you are applying for the correct chapter.
 Your current financial situation and whether or not you are willing to sell off some assets will determine if declaring Chapter 13 or 7 is in your best interest.

 What are the reasons why people file for Chapter 7 bankruptcy?